irskep/irskep.github.com/content/posts/2017-05-04-the-design-and-implementation-of-rogue-basement.md

 # Conclusion

-This is probably the most fun game I have ever made, and the most fun I have ever had making a game.
+This is probably the most fun game I have ever made, and ties for most fun making a game alongside my last Ludum Dare success.

 Thanks for reading!
 You can watch all this happen at super-speed in this timelapse video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Jo8d34N3tdY?list=PLuzdytAQSpVhUCVgJvtgDNEQ2DI41KiKr" frameborder="0" allowfullscreen></iframe>